harriott/misc/CP/QR/QR.md

 - `S` = `search --via=rg`

 # GnuPG
-    <key-id> can be the short key id = the last 8 characters
+    <key-id> can be the short key id = the last 8 characters, or part of the email
     echo "encrypt me this" | gpg -ase -r 13F327EF -o gpg.asc gpg --delete-key <key-id>
     gpg --refresh-keys  # from keyservers - useful if I've updated on another machine